 2. Stir: Remove from the heat and stir in the coconut and pecans.

-3. Cool: Let your frosting cool slightly before using it to decorate your cakes or cookies.
+3. Cool: Let the coconut pecan frosting cool slightly before using it to decorate your cakes or cookies.
 It will continue to thicken as it cools.

 Tips

-• Toasting the pecans enhances their nutty flavor and adds extra crunch.
-Heat them in a dry pan over medium heat for 2–5 minutes, stirring occasionally, until fragrant and lightly browned.
+• Toasting the pecans enhances nutty flavor and adds extra crunch.
+Heat them in a dry pan over medium heat for 2–5 minutes until fragrant and lightly browned.

 • Cook the frosting until the liquid evaporates and it turns a light caramel color.
-It should naturally thicken as it cools, but if it doesn’t, stir in 1 tablespoon of powdered sugar then chill to help it set.
+It should naturally thicken into a pudding like texture as it cools, but if it doesn’t, stir in 1 tablespoon of powdered sugar then chill to help it set.

 • This recipe makes about 2 cups of frosting.
 For a 2- or 3-layer cake with frosting on the sides, consider doubling the batch.